ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 The models ran on SAIL have not been provided.
 However scripts 33 and 34 simulate the MCMC draws from the models that were ran on SAIL.

+To protect patient confidentiality we are not able to provide the trial data which the models were fitted to.
+However, we do provide all the code we used to extract the trial data, identify comorbidities and run the MVP model in the "Supporting" folder.

-Trial analysis was done across 3 locations (See supporting folder):
+Trial analysis was done across 3 locations:
 - Vivli safe haven
 - GSK external
 - Yoda safe haven

-To protect patient confidentiality we are not able to provide the trial data which the models were fitted to.
-However, we do provide all the code we used to extract the trial data, identify comorbidities and run the MVP model in the "Supporting" folder.
 The final cleaned trial model outputs are:

   - GSK_omega_draws
   - GSK_trial_omega_summaries